Praxis test prep: What are Praxis tests and how can you prepare?

 Anyone can take Praxis tests, even if without a bachelor’s degree.
 Technically, you don’t even have to be enrolled in a bachelor’s program.
 But since Praxis tests measure your knowledge and readiness to teach, and since you’ll likely need to achieve a minimum score to be eligible for licensure, you’ll need to prepare somehow.

-The most commonsense way may be to pursue an educational degree, but you can still successfully take Praxis tests with a bachelor’s degree in another subject and a solid review process.
+The most commonsense way may be to pursue an educational degree, but you can still successfully take Praxis tests with a bachelor’s degree in another subject and a solid review process opens in new window.

 Which Praxis test should you take?